Monetary Policy Committee (United Kingdom): History

 Traditionally, the Treasury set interest rates.
 After reforms in 1992, officials held regular meetings and published minutes, but were not independent of government.
 The result was a feeling that political factors were clouding what should be purely economic judgements on monetary policy.

 On 6 May 1997, operational responsibility to set interest rates was granted to the independent Bank of England by the Chancellor of the Exchequer, Gordon Brown.
 Guidelines for the creation of a new "Monetary Policy Committee" were laid out in the Bank of England Act 1998.
 The Act also set out the responsibilities of the MPC: it would meet monthly; its membership comprise the Governor, two Deputy Governors, two of the Bank's Executive Directors and four members appointed by the Chancellor.
 It should publish minutes of all meetings within six weeks (in October 1998 the committee announced plans to publish far more quickly, after only one).
 The Act gave the government responsibility for specifying its price stability target and growth and employment objectives at least annually.
 The original inflation target the government set for the MPC was 2.5% per year on the RPI-X measure of inflation, but in 2003 this was changed to 2% on CPI.
 The government reserved the right to instruct the Bank on what rate to set in times of emergency.

-The years 1998 to 2006 witnessed an unprecedented period of price stability – during which inflation stayed within a percentage point of the target – despite earlier predictions that it could sit outside the range forty or more percent of the time.
+The years 1998 to 2006 witnessed an unprecedented period of price stability – during which inflation stayed within a percentage point of the target – despite earlier predictions that it could sit outside the range forty or more per cent of the time.
 A 2007 report produced for the Treasury Committee noted that the MPC's independence of government "has reduced the scope for short-term political considerations to enter into the determination of interest rates".
 The creation of the MPC, it said, brought with it "an immediate credibility gain".
 During this time, the MPC kept interest rates relatively stable between 3.5% and 7.5%.